 After that, expect a lull from around May 8-21, 2023.
 It’s too early to predict crowd levels for these dates with precision, but there’s every reason to expect this to be the slowest stretch of the month based on historical precedent and a lack of events.
 (We’ll update this closer to May 2023 with more specific predictions–it’s simply too early for that now.)

-Expect a modest spike the following week, and another bump for the Memorial Day holiday on May 31, 2022.
+Expect a modest spike the following week, and another bump for the Memorial Day long weekend, starting on May 26, 2023.
 With that said, as far as holidays go, Memorial Day still isn’t bad.
 This is because most schools aren’t off for summer vacation yet, so it’s still the calm before the storm in terms of tourists.

 One final question mark is whether Walt Disney World will host big youth sporting events at the ESPN Wide World of Sports that are currently on the calendar.
-Almost all of these have been cancelled thus far, but there are signs these events will be going forward in the future.
-If so, there are cheer and dance summit events that could potentially spike crowds in May 2022.
+If so, there are cheer and dance summit events that could potentially spike crowds in May 2023.

 May PRICING & DISCOUNTS

 In terms of promotions, May is typically slim pickins’ for promotions.
 Expect there to be room-only discounts for Annual Passholders, Florida residents, and Disney+ subscribers.
 It’s still too early to say what other special offers might be available, but we probably will not see the return of Free Dining this early.